Navigation

 Articles reviewed in literature review

-Literature review initiated with broad keyword searches, then filtered by relevance and recency.
-Publication date boundary set at 2014 to capture the most current research on fully autonomous vehicles.
+The literature review began with broad keyword searches, then was filtered by relevance and recency.
+The publication date boundary was set at 2014 to capture the most current research on fully autonomous vehicles.

 accessible HMI accessible rideshare visually impaired HMI visual impairment design fully autonomous vehicles multimodal design